Roniboy15/leminda_task/README.md

 ## Objective

-The goal of this project is to develop a dynamic survey system where questions are tailored to users and stored in an SQL database.
+A dynamic questionnaire response system with a feedback option stored in an SQL database.

 ## Technologies Used